AceDataCloud/PixverseAPI/docs/pixverse_video_generation_api_integration_guide.md

 }
 ```

-At this point, we have obtained the content of a video, including video ID, video link, video clarity, video duration, and other content.
+At this point, we have obtained the content of a video, including video ID, video link, video clarity, video duration, and other details.

 Field descriptions are as follows: